Background pattern

 30

-A vial contains at least 333 UI of protein C co-purified with blood coagulation factors.
+A vial contains at least 333 UI of co-purified protein C with the blood coagulation factors.

 The other components are: sodium chloride, sodium citrate, sodium heparin (0.2-0.5 UI/UI of factor IX), and antithrombin III 12.5-25 UI per vial (0.75-1.5 UI/ml).

-Prothromplex Total is a white or slightly yellowish, lyophilized or compact dry substance.
+Prothromplex Total is a white or slightly yellow powder, lyophilized or in the form of a compact dry substance.

-After reconstitution, the solution has a pH ranging from 6.5 to 7.5 and an osmolality of not less than 240 mosm/kg.
+After reconstitution, the solution has a pH between 6.5 and 7.5 and an osmolality of not less than 240 mosm/kg.
 The solution is transparent or slightly opalescent.

-The powder and vehicle are contained in single-dose glass vials (Type I and Type II glass, respectively) and sealed with butyl rubber stoppers.
+The powder and solvent are contained in single-dose glass vials (Type I and Type II hydrolytic glass, respectively) and sealed with butyl rubber stoppers.

-• 1 vial with Prothromplex Total 500 UI in powder
+• 1 vial with Prothromplex Total 500 UI powder

-• 1 vial with 17 ml of Sterile Water for Injection
+• 1 vial with 17 ml of sterile water for injectable preparations

 Marketing Authorization Holder: